datagovuk/guidance/theme.md

 Local Authority datasets that have their service (`la_service`) or function (`la_function`) fields filled in (according to the [esd vocabularies](http://standards.esd.org.uk/?)) will have their theme decided on those.

 Location/INSPIRE datasets should have one of the [34 INSPIRE themes](http://inspire.ec.europa.eu/index.cfm/pageid/2/list/7) in the GEMINI2 metadata (`gmd:descriptiveKeywords`) and this will map directly to a data.gov.uk theme.

+## Unpublished datasets

+For the time-being, unpublished datasets can still have their theme selected manually.